linera-io/linera-protocol/examples/meta-counter/README.md

 # Meta-Counter Example Application

-This application is only used for testing cross-application calls.
+This application is only used for testing cross-application calls and oracles.

 <!-- cargo-rdme end -->